All Episodes

 You guys are still at it.

-You know, it's it's really quite amazing.
+You know, it's really quite amazing.

 We've got this conflict now in Georgia, which has a crucial oil pipeline.

-We've got trouble in Nigeria, trouble in the Middle East as we all know.
+We've got trouble in Nigeria, trouble in the Middle East, as we all know.

 Even if they're not going to be kept here, it would increase the world's supply, which obviously is going to bring the price down.

-I I I believe that we would see the futures market respond, oil prices would respond, even even in the midst of the the crisis of the Russian invasion of Georgia, I I think you'd see oil prices go down and gasoline relief at the pump.
+Imagine, if you will, if the Congress was called back into session tomorrow by Speaker Pelosi and that we actually passed a comprehensive energy bill that included more access to American oil, I believe that we would see the futures market respond, oil prices would respond, even in the midst of the crisis of the Russian invasion of Georgia, I think you'd see oil prices go down and gasoline relief at the pump.

-Small business owners, family farmers, uh, people at lower income Americans, seniors on fixed incomes are struggling under the weight of high gasoline prices, and they're not going to get a vacation from high gas prices, so Congress should not be taking a five-week paid vacation until we come to this floor and we take a vote, giving the American people more access to American oil.
+Small business owners, family farmers, people, lower-income Americans, seniors on fixed incomes are struggling under the weight of high gasoline prices, and they're not going to get a vacation from high gas prices.

 Well, what are Harry Reid and Nancy Pelosi afraid of?